Mike Parson: Pardons

-Before his 2020 reelection, Parson issued very few pardons, but since then, he has begun issuing them monthly.
+Between 2020 and 2024, Parson granted clemency to more than 760 people (the most for any Missouri governor since the 1940s).
+Before his 2020 election, Parson issued very few pardons, but since then, he has begun issuing them monthly.
 As of June 2021, he had a backlog of about 3,000 requests for clemency.

-In July 2020, Parson proactively pledged to pardon Mark and Patricia McCloskey, a St. Louis couple who pointed guns at unarmed George Floyd protesters walking past their home on a private street, if they were convicted of crimes and if there was no significant change in the facts as they were understood at the time.
+In July 2020, Parson pledged to pardon Mark and Patricia McCloskey, a St. Louis couple who pointed guns at unarmed George Floyd protesters walking past their home on a private street, if they were convicted of crimes and if there was no significant change in the facts as they were understood at the time.
 In August 2021, he pardoned the McCloskeys after they pleaded guilty to misdemeanor fourth-degree assault and misdemeanor harassment.

 In June 2021, Parson declined to pardon Kevin Strickland, an African-American man imprisoned for triple murder since 1978, saying it was not a "priority".
 Strickland, who had been convicted by an all-white jury, had maintained his innocence, and the case's prosecutor said she believes him to be innocent.
 He had become the subject of a bipartisan clemency petition by state lawmakers, and several judges and other politicians had called for his release.
 In November 2021, a judge set aside the conviction and Strickland was released.
 Parson also refused to pardon Lamar Johnson, an African-American man convicted for murder on the basis of one eyewitness's testimony; a conviction integrity unit later found that there was overwhelming evidence of his innocence.
 Critics contrasted Parson's decision to decline to pardon Strickland with his decision to pardon the McCloskeys.

+In 2024, Parson shortened the sentence of former Kansas City Chiefs assistant coach Britt Reid, son of Chiefs Coach Andy Reid, who had been sentenced to three years in prison for causing a crash that seriously injured a five-year old girl while driving drunk at about 84 mph in a 65 mph zone.
+Parson converted the sentence to house arrest.
+Parson is a longtime Chiefs season-ticket holder.

+In December 2024, Parson commuted the sentence of former Kansas City police detective Eric DeValkenaere, who shot a black man to death when the victim was backing his pickup truck into his garage.
+The commutation placed DeValkenaere on parole.